ericgio/react-bootstrap-typeahead/docs/API.md

 />
 ```

-### `useToken` & `withToken`
+### `useToken`
 Encapsulates keystroke and outside click behaviors used in `Token`.
 Useful if you want completely custom markup for the token.
-The hook and the HOC provide the following props to be consumed by the token component:
+Provides the following props to be consumed by the token component:

 Name | Type | Description
 -----|------|------------